Skip to main content

 In SwingVantage Motion Lab

-Motion Lab measures paddle displacement during contact on a block attempt, which reveals whether a player is truly absorbing pace or fighting the ball with excess motion.
+Motion Lab measures paddle displacement during contact on a block attempt.
+This reveals whether a player is truly absorbing pace or fighting the ball with excess motion.

 Frequently asked questions